Modeling Earth-Scale Human-Like Societies with One Billion Agents: Results

-We evaluated how individual trust behavior and reciprocity vary across socio-economic backgrounds using a large-scale simulation of trust games with LLMs.
-In a trust game, a trustor decides how much of an initial \$10 endowment to send to an anonymous trustee, with the amount tripled upon transfer~\cite{cox2004identify,berg1995trust,xie2024can}.
+To put \simulator into use, we begin with the Trust Game and evaluate how individual trust behavior and reciprocity vary across socio-economic backgrounds in large-scale LLM-powered simulations.
+In the Trust Game, a trustor decides how much of an initial \$10 endowment to send to an anonymous trustee, with the amount tripled upon transfer~\citep{cox2004identify,berg1995trust,xie2024can}.
 The trustee then decides how much of the received amount to return.
 This minimal setup captures key dynamics of social exchange, including risk-taking, fairness, and reciprocity.
+We also implemented and evaluated several Trust Game variants (collectively referred to as \textit{Trust Games}) to more broadly explore patterns of human trust behavior and assess the capabilities of \simulator in modeling diverse social exchange scenarios (see Section~\ref{sec:trust_games_setup} and Appendix~\ref{app:trust_variants_results}).

-Our simulation pipeline (Fig.~\ref{fig:trust}a) uses agent profiles constructed from the World Values Survey (WVS) Wave 7~\cite{haerpfer2022world,christian2014world,lopez2023prioritizing,zhao2024worldvaluesbenchlargescalebenchmarkdataset}, which offers extensive coverage of individual characteristics across a wide range of socio-demographic and cultural dimensions—including country, age, and subjective social class (Fig.~\ref{fig:trust}b).
+Our simulation pipeline (Figure~\ref{fig:fig2_trust}a) uses real-world profiles constructed from the World Values Survey (WVS) Wave 7~\citep{haerpfer2022world}, which offers extensive coverage of individual characteristics across a wide range of socio-demographic and cultural dimensions, including country, age, and subjective social class (Figure~\ref{fig:fig2_trust}b).
 Each agent is instantiated with a natural language profile derived from real-world survey responses, and both the trustor and trustee roles are played by LLMs, conditioned on these profiles.
-Each profile was used once in the trustor role, and separately in the trustee role under 10 different received amounts.
-Two models were evaluated: Gemini 2.0 Flash (\texttt{gemini-2.0-flash-001}) and GPT‑4.1 nano.

 We first analyzed how trustor decisions vary with socio-economic status.
-Fig.~\ref{fig:trust}c shows the distribution of send amounts stratified by subjective social class and education level.
+Figure~\ref{fig:fig2_trust}d shows the distribution of send amounts stratified by subjective social class and education level.
 Across both models, trust behavior exhibited clear upward trends with increasing social class and education attainment.
 Agents identifying as upper class were substantially more likely to send higher amounts compared to those from lower classes, and similarly, individuals with advanced education levels (e.g., postgraduate) demonstrated higher trust than those with little or no formal education.
 These stratified patterns were evident across both models, suggesting that socio-economic background may influence trust propensity in systematic ways.